 The French pursued this strategy with considerable energy.
 In 1896, France's Marine Ministry announced an international submarine construction competition.
-At least 29 designs were submitted for the competition.
-The winner of the competition was a breakthrough design, the NARVAL, built by a Frenchman named Maxime Laubeuf.
-The French then conducted exercises to war in WWI encouraged the Germans to engage in unrestricted submarine warfare against merchant shipping.
+At least 29 designs were submitted.
+The winner was a breakthrough design, the NARVAL, built by a Frenchman named Maxime Laubeuf.
+The French then conducted exercises to demonstrate what these new weapons might achieve.
+The first unrestricted submarine warfare against merchant shipping.
 By 1917, German submarines nearly took the UK out of the war.
 The tide turned, however, with allied development of convoys, destroyers, depth charges, aircraft patrols, hydrophones, crude sonar systems, and extensive mining.
 As a result of these countermeasures, efforts to use submarines as "strategic weapons" failed.